 - No prior experience is needed for many of the tasks

-Results: See results on the Events / Results page, posted a few days after the event.
+Results are posted to the Events & Results web page a few days after the event.